duksctf/duksctf.github.io/_posts/2017-11-17-YNOT17-SmS-Secret-Server.md

 xU+QrdDyEwsUywqshQJYk0c3kuDf952jVw==
 -----END EC PRIVATE KEY-----
 ```
-Along with a file "id_ecdsa.priv", which we can use to authenticate as Bob on the SSH server we were given at the beggining.
+Along with a file "id_ecdsa.priv", which we can use to authenticate as Bob on the SSH server we were given at the beginning.

 Challenges resources are available in the [resources
 folder](https://github.com/duksctf/duksctf.github.io/tree/master/resources/2017/ynotctf/)